St Mary's Hospital Medical School: Student life

 St Mary's Hospital, London was traditionally regarded as the refuge of sons of Welsh farmers and miners arriving by train from nearby Paddington station.
 St Mary's Hospital Medical School thus developed a reputation for sporting prowess, with the rugby club actually predating the Rugby Football Union.
-The sporting traditions of Mary's are reflected with its alumni, such as the Welsh rugby captain JPR Williams (commemorated in the annual ICSM vs. Imperial Varsity Rugby match, the JPR Williams Cup); and Roger Bannister (commemorated in the annual ICSM vs. Imperial Varsity athletics meet), the first man to run a mile in under four minutes.
+The sporting traditions of Mary's are reflected with its alumni, such as the Welsh rugby captain J. P. R. Williams (commemorated in the annual ICSM vs. Imperial Varsity Rugby match, the J. P. R. Williams Cup); and Roger Bannister (commemorated in the annual ICSM vs. Imperial Varsity athletics meet), the first man to run a mile in under four minutes.
 The first woman to graduate from St Mary's Hospital was Jean Ginsburg in 1952.

 St Mary's Hospital has an equally rich history in the arts.
 The dramatic society staged performances of operettas at Wilson House, London, which on occasion were graced with a royal visit and a performance from Princess Margaret.
 This royal association continued until recent times with the Queen Mother being the patron of the soirée – the post opera comedy night – until her death in 2002 (the post has remained unfilled following its failure to be won in the post-soirée raffle of the same year).

 The student clubs of the hospital had many United Hospitals victories.

 St Mary's Swimming Pool

 The swimming pool in the basement of the Medical school building was built in 1932.
-It was opened by the Queen Mother who was the royal patron of the pool and was often spotted having a dip.
+It was opened by the Queen Mother who was the royal patron of the pool.
 Sir Alexander Fleming became familiar with the water polo team's commendable sportsmanship, which influenced his decision to come to St Mary's from Scotland.